fplab/ui-for-pl/src/educational-technology.rst

 ===================

 With the growing number of people interested in learning programming skills, institutions have difficulty maintaining the number of instructors needed to give students valuable one-on-one feedback.
-Thus, automatic feedback generation is innvaluable in the current learning climate.
+Thus, automatic feedback generation may be valuable in the current learning climate.

 There are various ways for students to get feedback.
 One way that automatic feedback is being generated is in systems that perform as "autograders" where students can upload submissions and get information back on how their solutions performed against test suites.
 This however still leaves a burden